 Please note that the final SWOT analysis data won’t include all the points — you will need to extract the most significant ones.

-The SWOT analysis is a time-consuming process, but along with that, incredibly useful for your marketing strategy.
+The SWOT analysis fashion brand is a time-consuming process, but along with that, incredibly useful for your marketing strategy.
 Here, you can see the approach we suggest when answering each of the further questions on the example of Customer Loyalty.

 The following formula can measure the percentage of customers you have retained over standard 8 months